Click on any of the following links for information:

 Dropping a Course

 Withdrawal from or dropping courses after classes begin does not remove financial obligations.
 In addition, students who received financial aid, including loans, may be required to pay back some or all of their funding.

-For a student to drop a course after the start of the semester, an official "Drop/ Add" form needs to be signed by the Department Chairperson or an authorized College Advisor, and filed with the Registrar.
+For a student to drop a course after the start of the semester, an official "Add/Drop or Schedule Adjustment" form needs to be signed by the Department Chairperson or an authorized College Advisor, and filed with the Registrar.
 Exceptions to this rule are schedule changes necessitated by adding or dropping sections.
 In these instances, the process may be initiated by the Department.

-Non-attendance in classes is NOT notice of official withdrawal.
+Non-attendance in classes in NOT notice of official withdrawal.

 Full semester courses may be officially dropped by students without receiving a "W" only within the first three weeks of class.
 Courses dropped within the fourth through tenth weeks result in a "W" for the dropped course.
 "W" or "F" grade periods for courses which meet more or less than full semester will be determined by the Registrar's Office.

 The college reserves the right to administratively withdraw any student from any course for non-attendance or poor attendance.

 Once a class begins, students may only add courses or change sections with the approval of the Department Chair or designee from the department offering the course.

 After the first week of classes, the addition of courses or changing of sections requires the approval of the divisional dean or his/her designee.
 The primary exceptions are courses where, upon advisement, a student may move to a lower level course.

 In all cases, students must file the "Add/Drop or Schedule Adjustment" forms in order to become officially registered in additional courses.